 Center membership runs from July 1 through June 30.
-The Center offers two levels of membership: Regular and Sustaining.
+The Center offers three levels of membership: Regular, Sustaining and Student.

-Regular Membership dues are $200.
+Regular Membership dues are $250.
 Payment at this level entitles you to all the benefits of membership, including full access to PEP-Web and free CEUs at Monday night seminars.

-Sustaining Membership dues are $750.
+Sustaining Membership dues are $795.
 Payment at this level represents your extraordinary commitment to help sustain and support the financial stability of the Center and its programs.
 If you were a Sustaining Member during the current membership year, you will be recognized at the Annual Dinner with a Certificate of Appreciation for your higher level of membership.
 You will also receive a $50 coupon good toward any workshop registration or Annual Dinner fee.

 The Greater Kansas City-Topeka Psychoanalytic Center (GKCTPC) provides individuals interested in psychoanalytic thought with a forum for the discussion of theoretical, cultural and clinical ideas, and a place to discuss practical issues of concern.